-While there are many different metrics used to assess a deal, one of the primary metrics used to determine the health of an investment is called a return on investment or ROI.
-This tells how much your investment gives you back within an annual period for every dollar you put in.
+While there are many different metrics used to assess a deal, one of the primary metrics used to determine the health of an investment is called a return on investment, or ROI.
+This indicates how much your investment pays you back within an annual period for every dollar you put in.
 The higher the ROI, the healthier the deal.

 $1,000 x 12 months = $12,000